 Die Weltgeschichte ist das Weltgericht = The world’s history is the world’s judgment.

-individuality structure this is the characteristic created lawful order of concrete things.
+individuality structure this is the characteristic of the created lawful order of concrete things.

 1. What makes the historicist position unacceptable for a Christian?